 The Naples real estate market is driven by second home buyers.
 And these second homes buyers have driven Naples home sales to new levels.:

 - Builders are tripping over each other bringing new homes to market.
-Over a dozen new development began sales in 2014.

 - Sales of new construction is strong.